 - The use of potentially hazardous microorganisms (including bacteria, viruses, viroids, prions, rickettsia, fungi, and parasites), recombinant DNA (rDNA) technologies or human or animal fresh tissues, blood, or body fluids is allowable under the conditions and rules that follow.
-All of these areas of research may involve potentially hazardous biological agents and require special precautions - 2) An appropriate review and approval committee (SRC, IBC, IACUC) must approve all research before experimentation begins.
+All of these areas of research may involve potentially hazardous biological agents and require special precautions. - An appropriate review and approval committee (SRC, IBC, IACUC) must approve all research before experimentation begins.
 The initial risk assessment determined by the student researcher and adults supervising the project must be confirmed by the SRC. - 3) Experimentation with potentially hazardous biological agents, even BSL-1 organisms, is prohibited in a home environment.
-However, specimens are allowed to be collected at home as long as they are immediately transported to a laboratory with the appropriate level of biosafety containment. - 4) A risk assessment must be conducted by the student and adult supervisors prior to experimentation and a final biosafety level must be determined or confirmed by the SRC.
+However, specimens are allowed to be collected at home as long as they are immediately transported to a laboratory with the appropriate level of biosafety containment.
+Naturally-occuring plant pathogens may be studied (not cultured) at home, but may not be introduced into a home/garden environment. - A risk assessment must be conducted by the student and adult supervisors prior to experimentation and a final biosafety level must be determined or confirmed by the SRC.
 See page 23.